Geet0560/URL-Shortener-Search-Optimisation-/README.md

 (Here devStart refers to the script nomenclature done in the package.json file which is **devStart** in my project)

 - **Now you can open your poject in the browser with the PORT specified in the server.js file.
 In this case it is "localhost:5000"**

-- **npm i shortid**
-- "shortid" is a popular npm package used to generate unique and concise IDs which plays a vital role in the URL shortening process.

-- **npm install method-override**
-- It is a npm package commonly which allows us to override the HTTP request method using special query parameters.
-It configures with Express.js application as middleware.

 - **NOTE**
  - *It is suggested to install MongoDB for VSCode, Quokka.js , NodeJS, ejs language support extensions in your VSCode for the smooth functioning*